knuckleswtf/scribe-docs/laravel/documenting/20-endpoint-metadata.md

 id: metadata
 ---

-# Adding endpoint metadata
+# Endpoint metadata
 Endpoint metadata is primarily added via docblocks.
 See [Supported annotations](../reference/annotations) for a comprehensive list.

 ## Title and description
 To set an endpoint's title and description, just write in the method's docblock.
 The first paragraph is the title, and the rest is the description.
 There must be a blank line between title and description.
-Markdown and HTML are also supported (see [HTML helpers](../reference/25-html.md)).
+Markdown and HTML are also supported (see [HTML helpers](../reference/html)).

 For instance, this: